mrdipeshashah/Big-Query-Google-Analytics-Master-Audit/README.md

 1. To be able to generate the data to build the dashboard it requires implementing this GTM container > https://github.com/GTMRecipeContainers/Google-Analytics-4-Enhanced-E-commerce it will require configuring the triggers + GA4 event tag that works best for the website
 3. Google Analytics is connected to Big Query
 4. The 101-GA-Audit Big Query code provided, create and save the view in Big Query
-5. Make a copy of the looker studio dashboard and connect it to the saved view
+5. Make a copy of the data studio dashboard and connect it to the saved view

 # THE WATCH-OUTS
 The key Watch-Outs: